 The computer-based Decision Support System (DSS) MiCorr is a new non-invasive diagnostic tool for metal objects.
-It is based on the comparison between corrosion forms observed on an artefact under investigation and those from case studies / corrosion models available in a database constructed by the project team and its partners.
-Two search engines have been developed: the first one uses interlinked key words and the second schematic representations of corrosion forms / models.
-The latter, based on Bertholon’s schematic description of metal corrosion, is the most innovative part of this application.
-Corrosion forms /models are described as structures of strata (metal, corroded metal, corrosion layers…), each stratum having its specific characteristics (morphology, microstructure, texture and other properties).
-A digital model allows the construction of a corrosion structure made from encoded building blocks (strata containing up to 30 characteristics).
+It is based on the comparison between corrosion forms observed on an artefact under investigation and those from case studies / corrosion forms available in a database constructed by the project team and its partners.
+Two search engines have been developed: the first one uses interlinked keywords and the second digital schematic representations of corrosion forms.
+The latter, based on Bertholon’s schematic description of metal corrosion, is the most innovative tool of this application.
+Corrosion forms are described as structures of strata (metal, corroded metal, corrosion layers…), each stratum having its specific characteristics (morphology, microstructure, texture and other properties).
+A modelling program allows the construction of a corrosion structure made from encoded building blocks (strata containing up to 30 characteristics).

-The same set of analytical techniques with similar operating conditions have been used to characterize the corrosion models / case studies.
+The same set of analytical techniques with similar operating conditions have been used to characterize the corrosion forms / case studies of the database.
 They required the destructive sampling of artefacts to determine the precise nature, organization and composition of the corresponding strata.
 As they are characterized with the same digital construction model which is used for the corrosion forms under investigation a comparison becomes possible.

-By comparing the corrosion form of an artefact under observation or a sample from the same artefact observed on cross-section with the database through the DSS, a visitor is able to find case studies / corrosion models of objects showing similar corrosion phenomena.
-In case this visitor is a conservation professional, this should help him/her to implement an appropriate conservation protocol.
+By comparing the corrosion form of an artefact under observation or a sample from the same artefact observed on cross-section with the database through the DSS, a MiCorr user is able to find case studies / corrosion forms of objects showing similar corrosion phenomena.
+In case this visitor is a conservation professional, this should help him / her to implement an appropriate conservation protocol.

-The search engines allow the visitor to question the database but if registered he/she has also the possibility to enrich the database with new corrosion models and/or case studies, thus becoming an active contributor.
-The basic format of the corrosion models can be further improved with any additional analytical data and the operating conditions used.
+The search engines allow the visitor to question the database but if registered he / she has also the possibility to enrich the database with new corrosion forms and/or case studies, thus becoming an active contributor.
+The basic format of the corrosion forms can be further improved with any additional analytical data and the operating conditions used.

 The didactic, self-learning and open-source MiCorr tool should enable the diverse scientific communities involved in metal analysis and conservation to better apprehend existing knowledge and to contribute to research problems not solved yet.